lupyuen/lupyuen.github.io/src/ci.md

 Not necessarily.
 We see some __Network Throttling__ for our Self-Hosted Runners (in spite of our super-fast internet)...

 - __Docker Hub__ will throttle our downloading of the NuttX Docker Image.
-(Which is required for building the NuttX Targets)
+Which is required for building the NuttX Targets.

   If it gets too slow, cancel the GitHub Workflow and restart.
 Throttling will magically disappear.